Ed Weeks: U.S.

 In 2011, Weeks moved to Los Angeles, and sold an original pilot to CBS.
 In 2012, he was one of the first regular roles cast in The Mindy Project.

 The show was picked up by Fox in May 2012 and, after moving to Hulu, was renewed in 2017 for a 6th and final season.

 In 2015, Weeks guest-starred as a pretentious method actor on the USA Network series Royal Pains.
 The same year, he appeared in the film The Leisure Class.

 In November 2015, ABC bought the rights to a comedy series that Weeks co-wrote with Hannah Mackay (former writer on Peep Show) and ordered a pilot.
 The show was to be produced by Weeks, Mackay and Mindy Kaling.

-In March 2017, Weeks joined the Fox comedy pilot LA to Vegas, playing a recovering alcoholic/gambler/sex addict who is separated from his wife.
+In March 2017, Weeks joined the Fox comedy pilot LA to Vegas, playing an economics professor commuting to Vegas every weekend to see his toddler son.
 In May the same year, the pilot was picked up for series.